 - Studies indicate that proximity to, views of, and exposure to natural settings increases children’s ability to focus and enhances cognitive abilities.
 (Wells, 2000)

 - Outdoor-based activities for young children build resilience through heightened sensory awareness, high positive expectations, and a clear and developing understanding of one’s strengths relating to accomplishment.
 (Breslin, 2005)

 - Earthkeeper Nature School operates in both the Mountain Park Campus in Beulah and the River Campus in Pueblo.

-- Enrollment options for Nature Preschool are two half-days/week (Mon/Wed morning, Mon/Wed afternoon, Tues/Thurs morning, or Tues/Thurs afternoon) or four half-days/week (Mon thru Thurs, mornings, or Mon thru Thurs afternoons).
+- Enrollment options for Nature Preschool or Kindergarten are two half-days/week (Mon/Wed morning, Mon/Wed afternoon, Tues/Thurs morning, or Tues/Thurs afternoon) or four half-days/week (Mon thru Thurs, mornings, or Mon thru Thurs afternoons).

 - Daily class times: Morning classes run from 8:15 – 11:15.
 Afternoon classes run from 12:30 – 3:30.

 - The vast majority of time is spent outdoors, with indoor spaces available when weather conditions warrant.